BrandonEricShaw/susblocker3000/README.md

 ##  Susblocker3000
-It is a lightweight Chrome Manifest V3 ad blocker.
+A lightweight Chrome Manifest V3 ad blocker.
 Focuses were on simplicity, speed, and chrome

 ###  Blocks:
 * Ads